afpineda/SimWheelESP32-SimHub-Plugin/README.md

 Files are named by serial number: one file per device and LED group.

 ## Known issues

+### SimHub does not detect the plugin

+Maybe your antivirus software is deleting the extracted files automatically without notice.
+Run your antivirus software on the ZIP file, but disable it before unzipping.

 ### Low frame rate (FPS)